thorGabe123/MLOps/reports/README.md

 Student s194638
 Student s232909
 Student s232268
-All members contributed to code by
+All members contributed to the project